hilogames/Flippy/Development.md

 - Put app store link in README.md.

 - Upload Flippy to github.
 Can't have HLSpriteKit be a development dependency anymore, though . . . or can you?
+Also, probably need to copy in my DSMultilineLabelNode files, since I don't think I can make a pod out of that.

 - Add a forum to hilogames.com, with development and game topics.
 If so, add a link to the README.md.